 Graham Kalbli

-Graham Kalbli is a confident, professional leader in planning, design, and implementation of real estate development projects focusing on mixed-use, historic preservation, urban infill, multi-family, affordable housing, market-rate housing, and single-family developments.
-He has over twenty-five years in professional practice, delivering architectural, planning and development projects ranging from $40,000 to $40,000,000.
-Graham has led multiple award-winning historic rehabilitation projects since founding New Republic Architecture in 2014, including Trevarren Flats, Paramount Square, Perseverance on Vine, and the Reakirt Building.
+Graham Kalbli is a principal at New Republic Architecture in Cincinnati.
+Graham is a confident, professional leader in planning, design, and implementation of real estate development projects focusing on mixed-use historic preservation, urban infill, multi-family, affordable housing, market-rate housing, and single-family developments.
+He has nearly 30 years in professional practice, delivering architectural, planning and development projects ranging up to $80M.
+Graham has led multiple award-winning historic rehabilitation projects since founding New Republic in 2014, including Trevarren Flats, Paramount Square, Perseverance on Vine, and the Reakirt Building.
+He is a frequent lecturer on Historic Tax Credits.

 11:00 am - 12:00 pm